nmistry096/CloudFS-PHP/doc/source/index.rst

 - :php:meth:`Upload File <Folder::upload>`

   You can upload a file from your local file system into a specific folder.
-If the destination conflicts, you can either RENAME, OVERWRITE, REUSE or FAIL the operation.
+If the destination conflicts, you can either RENAME, OVERWRITE or FAIL the operation.

       ::